-The Township of Edgewater Park identified the hazard mitigation plan primary and alternate points of contact and developed this plan over the course of several months with input from many Township of Edgewater Park departments, including Emergency Management and Planning.
+The Township of Edgewater Park identified the hazard mitigation plan primary and alternate points of contact and developed this plan over the course of several months with input from many Township of Edgewater Park departments, including the Planner, Police Chief, sewerage department, administrator/treasurer, and the engineer.
 The Emergency Management Coordinator represented the community on the Burlington County Hazard Mitigation Planning Partnership and supported the local planning process requirements by securing input from persons with specific knowledge to enhance the plan.
 All departments were asked to contribute to the annex development through reviewing and contributing to the capability assessment, reporting on the status of previously identified actions, and participating in action identification and prioritization.